 Hey Neighbour asks neighbourhoods what they need and what ideas might work to improve the wellbeing of the local area.

-We believe that by helping neighbourhoods develop and fund ideas, people in communities are encouraged to offer their own resources, time, equipment to carrying out neighbourliness actions for their communities.
+We believe that by helping communities to develop, people are inspired and encouraged to offer their own resources, time and equipment for carrying out neighbourliness actions in their communities.

 We have previously worked with people who have brought neighbourhoods together in a variety of ways;